Nikita-Belyakov/CLOUD_SNOW_SEGMENTATION/README.md

 ```
 #### INFERENCE_PUBLIC.ipynb usage instructions:

-- put all needed unarchieved files from inference_data folder and model_for_Electro_L2 folder and INFERENCE_PUBLIC.ipynb at the same directry
+- clone this repo on your PC and run INFERENCE_PUBLIC.ipynb
 - Import all required packages and set up random seeds 42 everywhere.
 - define your current directory and device:
 ```